ShivamMistry/RSLoader/README.md

 ###General Information

-RSLoader is a very lightweight loader for the RuneScape game.
+RSLoader is a lightweight loader for the RuneScape game.

+Its aim is to replicate the functionality of jagexappletviewer.jar, but as FOSS software.
+RSLoader intends to eventually emulate jagexappletviewer.jar completely.

 It currently does _NOT_ display advertisements, so __do NOT use this to play on an account without a membership subscription__.